Industrial3D: A Water-Treatment TLS Point Cloud Dataset and Cross-Paradigm Benchmark for MEP Scene Understanding: Discussion and Limitations

 Three key findings emerge from this benchmark.
 First, the 39.95-pp gap between zero-shot foundation models and the best supervised method quantifies the magnitude of the industrial domain-transfer challenge.
 Second, SQN with 0.1\% labels outperforms fully supervised RandLA-Net within the same backbone family, demonstrating that annotation efficiency is achievable when the architecture can propagate sparse supervision effectively.
 Third, the dual crisis of statistical rarity and geometric ambiguity explains why overall mIoU alone obscures the hardest aspect of the problem: tail classes fail not only because they are rare, but because they are geometrically confounded with head classes.

 Several limitations remain.
-Industrial3D addresses semantic segmentation only, whereas practical Scan-to-BIM workflows additionally require instance-level understanding.
+Industrial3D currently evaluates semantic segmentation as its quantitative benchmark, whereas practical Scan-to-BIM workflows additionally require instance-level understanding.
 Distinguishing adjacent parallel pipes or neighbouring valves is simultaneously a semantic and an instance problem, and recent work on building-interior instance segmentation and hierarchical MEP reasoning points in that direction~\citep{yue2026instance,li2025integrating}.
-Downstream primitive fitting, necessary for parametric BIM generation, is also not addressed.
+Downstream primitive fitting and Scan-vs-BIM verification are deferred as future work, because the relevant BIM models are third-party confidential assets and public quantitative evaluation would require owner-approved BIM access or anonymised derivatives, final room-model mapping.
 Regarding domain coverage, the benchmark is grounded exclusively in water treatment facilities; transfer to power plants, oil and gas infrastructure, or manufacturing plants requires explicit validation.
 Methodologically, the benchmark makes the dual crisis measurable but does not solve it: current models still need better boundary modelling, stronger local-context reasoning, and more reliable industrial-domain adaptation for foundation models.

 These limitations point to concrete directions for future research.
-The availability of as-designed BIM models for several areas in the dataset opens a path towards as-built-versus-design validation within a broader Scan-to-BIM pipeline.
-Industrial3D is also relevant to multi-modal and embodied settings where point clouds, imagery, BIM priors, and robotic perception must work in concert~\citep{wang2022vision,shao2024urban,wang2024embodiedscan,lin2025bip3d,hu2023robot}, making it a foundation for studying how industrial scene understanding connects to automated verification, digital twin maintenance, and robotic deployment.
+Internally available as-designed BIM references for at least three rooms open a path towards authorised as-built-versus-design validation within a broader Scan-to-BIM pipeline, but their public release or controlled access requires explicit facility-owner and design-contractor permission.
+Industrial3D is also relevant to multi-modal and embodied settings where point clouds, imagery, BIM priors, and robotic perception must work in concert~\citep{wang2022vision,shao2024urban,wang2024embodiedscan,lin2025bip3d,hu2023robot}, \rev{making it a foundation for studying how water-treatment MEP scene understanding} connects to automated verification, digital twin maintenance, and robotic deployment.